andreymlv/andreymlv/README.md

 🌱 I’m currently learning Computer Science.

 I use Artix Linux on a regular basis.
 NeoVim is my main code editor.
-I am interested in new technologies, but I am also constantly studying not very mainstream technologies: forgotten and not very programming languages.
+I am interested in new technologies, but I am also constantly studying not very mainstream technologies: forgotten and not very popular programming languages.

 If you want to hire me, then I won't mind =)